rosenschmidt/RepData_PeerAssessment1/PA1_template.md

 below.

-We assume you are (your current working directory is) in the github repository, which includes this file.
+We assume you are (your current working directory is) in the github repository, which includes both the zip and the .Rmd file.
 Therefore, the following works:

 ```r